integration-app/workspace-tools/README.md

 > ⚠️ **DEPRECATED**: This tool has been deprecated.
 Please use the official [Membrane CLI](https://www.npmjs.com/package/@integration-app/membrane-cli) instead, which provides enhanced functionality and better support for workspace management.

-This repository is archived and no longer maintained.
-For the latest workspace management tools and features, please refer to the [Membrane CLI documentation](https://www.npmjs.com/package/@integration-app/membrane-cli).

 ## Features

 - Export workspace data including custom connectors, integrations, actions, and more